davidkurilla/refuel/docs/CONTRIBUTING.md

 3. Ensure you follow the code and commit message style when making pull requests

-Thank you for contributing to Refuel!
+Thank you for contributing to refuel!